Guardiola31337/AndroidResResizer/README.md

 Download and install **Android Res Resources** directly from IntelliJ / Android Studio:
 `Preferences/Settings->Plugins->Browse Repositories`

-Alternatively, you can [download the plugin][] from the JetBrains plugin site and install it manually in:
+Alternatively, you can [download the plugin][5] from the JetBrains plugin site and install it manually in:
 `Preferences/Settings->Plugins->Install plugin from disk`.

 Build the project